 Stalking, Domestic Abuse & Sexual Violence

-The You First Single Point of Contact (SPOC) Service Administrator will provide a full clerical, administrative and data collection service to the SPOC team and You First Service.
-The administrator role supports the delivery of the integrated service and is the first point of contact for clients, professionals and others via the SPOC phone and email.
+The Domestic Violence Service Phone & Database Administrator will provide a full clerical, administrative and data collection service to the You First Service.
+The administrator role supports the delivery of the integrated service and is the first point of contact for clients, professionals and others via the SPOC (Single Point of Contact) phone and email.
 The skilled and experienced Administrator will answer enquiries, takes down referral information accurately and collate information from referrals and assessments.
 They will be able to manage an on line data base inputting accurate information which will inform contractual and stakeholders reporting requirements.
 Additionally the post holder will ensure that social media is kept updated with news about the integrated service and will develop face book pages and update the YOU website when required.
 The post holder will work with others in the SPOC team and the wider integrated team to ensure 24/7 cover of the SPOC.

 We are looking to permanently recruit to the role of Children and Young Persons Domestic Abuse Advocate who will have the necessary skills and experience to engage children and young people at high risk of harm due to domestic abuse and carry out appropriate assessments, including DASH RIC with referral to MARAC and/or safeguarding when indicated.
 You will also be able to demonstrate your experience and skills working with those experiencing intimate teen violence, with young instigators and have a proven track record of engaging with young male instigators.
 You will be able to design and provide one to one sessions as required, whether in community or accommodation based settings.
 Additionally this role will engage with others in the community raising awareness and develop and deliver education programmes.